 J. Chem.
 Phys.
 150, 041702 (2019) (publisher version)

-Soon, we will show that these dynamics, ranging from femtoseconds to seconds, lie at the origin of an electrochemical reaction chain…
+Soon, we will demonstrate that these dynamics, ranging from femtoseconds to seconds, lie at the origin of an electrochemical reaction chain…

 Just ordered a scattering SNOM at neaspec! – Femtosecond time resolution meets nanometer spatial resolution soon 🙂